Fosslim/license_matcher/README.md

 # LicenseMatcher

-LicenseMatcher is a rubygem that can match a fulltext of Opensource License Text with SPDX id; So you dont have to guess is it **BSD** or **MIT** license, let the `LicenseMatcher` does the heavy lifting for you;
+LicenseMatcher is a rubygem that matches a fulltext of Opensource License Text with the SPDX id; So you dont have to guess is it **BSD** or **MIT** license, let the `LicenseMatcher` does the heavy lifting for you;

 It uses [Fosslim](https://github.com/Fosslim/fosslim/) library underneath, which gives remarkable performance with lower memory cost than pure Ruby implementation;